 Pagination

 The Collate API uses cursor-based pagination for list endpoints.
-This ensures consistent results even when data changes between requests.How It Works
+This ensures consistent results even when data changes between requests.Pagination Parameters

 | Parameter | Type | Default | Description |